aura-autumn/Finance-bot/README.md

 # Finance-bot

-A finance bot that answers questions about finance and uses LiveKit for hosting.
+A finance bot that answers questions about finance and uses LiveKit for hosting the voice agent.

 ---